codegeek004/Rental-Doc-Extractor/README.md

 ### Why the scores are what they are

-- **Tiny training set.** Nine documents yield ~18 usable training spans after label alignment.
-There's not enough signal for the model to robustly learn rental-agreement layout patterns; it's leaning heavily on what CUAD pretraining already taught it.
+- **Tiny training set.** Nine documents yield about 18 usable training spans after label alignment.
+There's not enough signal for the model to robustly learn rental-agreement layout patterns, it's leaning heavily on what CUAD pretraining already taught it.
 - **OCR on PNG files is lossy.** Four of the ten documents are scanned images.
 Tesseract garbles rent values and dates on some of them ("9,500" becomes "9.99.7.9°"), so the ground truth doesn't appear in the extracted text and the model has nothing to match.
 - **Renewal Notice is the worst field.** It's often written in words ("ninety days") and sometimes absent.
 The normalizer's `word2number` fallback handles "ninety" only if the QA model returns that exact span, which it rarely does.
-- **End-date matching is hurt by data issues.** One row in `train.csv` has `31.02.2011`, which isn't a real date — `dateparser` rejects it under strict parsing, so the document is unmatchable.
+- **End-date matching is hurt by data issues.** One row in `train.csv` has `31.02.2011`, which isn't a real date, so `dateparser` rejects it under strict parsing and the document is unmatchable.

 ## Getting Started